 The Culminating Experience in Health Policy (PUBH 6015.16) is a 2-credit course must be taken in the student's final semester of MPH study, and not earlier.
-The Advanced Health Policy Analysis Selective course is a non-negotiable pre-requisite to the Culminating Experience in Health Policy.
+The course a student chooses to satisfy the Advanced Health Policy Analysis Requirement is a non-negotiable pre-requisite to the Culminating Experience in Health Policy.
 Designed to bring together all of the competencies learned throughout the MPH in Health Policy curriculum, this course serves as the culminating experience for the MPH student.
 In addition to weekly lectures and/or guest speakers, this seminar requires the submission of a lengthy health policy analysis that will serve as a polished writing sample for the new graduate.
 This requirement is separate and distinct from the Practicum in Health Policy.